eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 Both techniques are well known and well documented, but I can't say that using them together is a popular choice of two techniques.
 However, there have been some successes.
-For instance, Shuai had some success with this method [when using it the 20 News Groups dataset](https://shuaiw.github.io/2016/12/22/topic-modeling-and-tsne-visualzation.html);
+For instance, Shuai had some success with this method [when using it the 20 newsgroups dataset](https://shuaiw.github.io/2016/12/22/topic-modeling-and-tsne-visualzation.html);
 some work done by Kagglers have [yielded reasonable results](https://www.kaggle.com/ykhorramz/lda-and-t-sne-interactive-visualization),